There are lots of ways to discover interesting accounts on topics you are interested in, see below for a complete list.

 Groups are special kinds of accounts which share posts on particular topics.
 If you want to post to the group, you just mention the group’s account and your post gets shared with all the group’s followers.
 Click here for more details about groups and how they work.

-When you follow an account, that account will often share interesting posts from others, and pretty soon you’ll be following some of the authors of those shared posts too.
+When you follow an account it will usually share interesting posts by others too, and those shared posts might be good accounts to follow too.
 There is no algorithm on Mastodon and the Fediverse, it’s all human beings, and word of mouth is a significant way to discover interesting accounts.

 Browse directories